gitlabhq/gitlabhq/doc/install/installation.md

     # Make sure Git is version 1.7.10 or higher
     git --version

-    # System packaged Git too old?
+Is the system packaged Git too old?
 Remove it and compile from source.

     # Remove packaged Git
     sudo apt-get remove git-core